quidprobros/worth-the-weight/readme.md

 - [x] reduce redundant queries
 - [x] going through query log help me to find redudnant db queries
 - [ ] bootstrap to build fresh database for local use
+- [ ] some kind of effect is needed to show page changing

 # Security tests on live